Botafogo1894/Project3/README.md

 ### Cleaning Data

-This took a long time due to the fact that the lyrics and song titles were scarped fro mdifferent places so there was a lot of messy syntax, punctuation and foreign words we had to remove from the data - most of day one and some of day two.
+This took a long time due to the fact that the lyrics and song titles were scarped from different places, so there was a lot of messy syntax, punctuation and foreign words we had to remove from the data - most of day one and some of day two.
 We used a combination of  NLTK, Pandas and regex methods for cleaning the text, stemming, lemmatizing, removing stopwords, tokenizing, appending the clean lyrics back to the Pandas DataFrame.

 **Exploring Data:** Looking at our Pandas Dataframe we found…